aridjayarecipes/cutesrecipes.web.app/content/post/2218-recipe-of-perfect-cassata-with-plums-left-over-from-umeshu.md

 recipeinstructions:
 - "Microwave the plums left over from umeshu for 3-5 minutes in a silicon steamer to soften them."
 - "Cool, remove the pits and mince.
 Soak the plums in the umeshu.
 The plums in the photo are too big, so please cut them into smaller pieces."
-- "Stir the cream cheese, brought to room temperature, until it's smooth and creamy."
+- "Stir the cream cheese, brought to room temperature, until it&#39;s smooth and creamy."
 - "Add the sugar to the heavy cream and whip until soft peaks form, then combine it with the cream cheese."
 - "Add the chopped plums, nuts, and the chocolate bar to the mixture in Step 4.
 (Lightly crush the nuts and the chocolate bar while still in the packages.)"
 - "Spread it into a container and freeze."
-- "Slice into 1-2 cm slices and it's ready to eat."
+- "Slice into 1-2 cm slices and it&#39;s ready to eat."
 - "These are the mixed nuts I used.
 This time I used dark chocolate, but white chocolate is also delicious!"
 categories:
 - Recipe